Submitting an individual exception request requires use of the most recent version of the Exception Request Form (Click here to download)

 One-time request intended for a single occurrence- Each time an exception is to be implemented separate IRB approval must be obtained.
 If the same exception request is submitted multiple times for the same study, the IRB may suggest or require a change to the protocol to eliminate the need for repeat or common exceptions.

-Steps to Submit and Exception Request in HSERA
+Steps to Submit an Exception Request in HSERA or for Paper study

 Step 1.
 Log into In HS ERA.